marksteele/drop-bucket/README.md

 ## Scalability

-As this is a serverless architecture relying heavily on AWS infrastructure, it could easily scale to millions of users storing petabytes of data without requiring any specific scaling actions (with the possibly exception of increasing service limits for API Gateway/Lambda/S3).
+As this is a serverless architecture relying heavily on AWS infrastructure, it could easily scale to millions of users storing petabytes of data without requiring any specific scaling actions (with the possible exception of increasing service limits for API Gateway/Lambda/S3).

 The client application is a single-page application, and communicates directly with the S3 API.